Mt Doreen Human-Induced Regeneration Project

 Project Information:

-Mt Doreen Human-Induced Regeneration Project is a Human-Induced Regeneration (HIR) project located at Mt Doreen Station, approximately 380km north-west of Alice Springs in the Northern Territory.
-It was registered in September 2023 and covers a massive 734,935.62 hectares, though a variation in February 2026 saw some specific areas removed from the project boundary.
+Mt Doreen Human-Induced Regeneration Project is a Human-Induced Regeneration (HIR) project located on Mt Doreen Station, approximately 350km to 380km northwest of Alice Springs in the Central Desert region of the Northern Territory.
+It was registered in September 2023 and initially covered an immense area of 734,935.62 hectares, though a variation in February 2026 removed some specific areas from the project boundary.